Lolita: Plot

 Shortly afterward, Humbert is arrested, and in his closing thoughts, he reaffirms his love for Dolores and asks for his memoir to be withheld from public release until after her death.
-Dolores dies in the childbirth of her baby on Christmas Day in 1952, disappointing Humbert's prediction that "Dolly Schiller will probably survive me by many years."
+The deaths of Humbert (shortly after his imprisonment) and Dolores (in childbirth on Christmas Day 1952) have already been related in the foreword.

 Erotic motifs and controversy

 Lolita is frequently described as an "erotic novel", not only by some critics but also in a standard reference work on literature, Facts on File: Companion to the American Short Story.
-The Great Soviet Encyclopedia called Lolita "an experiment in combining an erotic novel with an instructive novel of manners."
+The Great Soviet Encyclopedia called Lolita "an experiment in combining an erotic novel with an instructive novel of manners".
 The same description of the novel is found in Desmond Morris's reference work The Book of Ages.
-A survey of books for Women's Studies courses describes it as a "tongue-in-cheek erotic novel".
+A survey of books for women's studies courses describes it as a "tongue-in-cheek erotic novel".
 Books focused on the history of erotic literature such as Michael Perkins' The Secret Record: Modern Erotic Literature also so classify Lolita.
-More cautious classifications have included a "novel with erotic motifs" or one of "a number of works of classical erotic literature and art, and to novels that contain elements of eroticism, such as Ulysses and Lady Chatterley's Lover."
+More cautious classifications have included a "novel with erotic motifs", or one of "a number of works of classical erotic literature and art, and to novels that contain elements of eroticism, such as Ulysses and Lady Chatterley's Lover."

 This classification has been disputed.
-Malcolm Bradbury writes "at first famous as an erotic novel, Lolita soon won its way as a literary one—a late modernist distillation of the whole crucial mythology."
-Samuel Schuman says that Nabokov "is a surrealist, linked to Gogol, Dostoyevsky, and Kafka.
+Malcolm Bradbury writes that "at first famous as an erotic novel, Lolita soon won its way as a literary one—a late modernist distillation of the whole crucial mythology."
+Samuel Schuman says that Nabokov "is a surrealist, linked to Gogol, Dostoevsky, and Kafka.
 Lolita is characterized by irony and sarcasm; it is not an erotic novel."
 Lance Olsen writes: "The first 13 chapters of the text, culminating with the oft-cited scene of Lo unwittingly stretching her legs across Humbert's excited lap ... are the only chapters suggestive of the erotic."
 Nabokov himself observes in the novel's afterword that a few readers were "misled [by the opening of the book] ... into assuming this was going to be a lewd book ... [expecting] the rising succession of erotic scenes; when these stopped, the readers stopped, too, and felt bored."